 Setting up a Jisa is easier than you might think.

-Fidelity Personal Investing is also well suited to first-time investors as it offers comprehensive guidance.
-It also has lower charges, typically 0.35% plus fund costs.
+Fidelity Personal Investing is also well suited to first-time investors as it offers comprehensive guidance and offers lower charges.

-While Vanguard is a cheaper option with a low annual account fee of just 0.15%, which is capped at £375 per year.
-But you must put in a minimum of £100 per month, which might put some first-timers off.
+While Vanguard is even cheaper, but you must put in a minimum of £100 per month, which might put some first-timers off.